wjing6/fargraph-rdma/client/readme.md

-# This is the client of Fargraph based RDMA
+# Client of Fargraph based RDMA